elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-2-3-build-availability-requirements-into-the-logical-design.md

 ### Define an availability plan, including maintenance processes.

-Another good link from the blue print is &#8220;<a href="http://www.vmware.com/business-continuity/high-availability" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vmware.com/business-continuity/high-availability']);">Business Continuity</a>&#8220;.
+Another good link from the blue print is "<a href="http://www.vmware.com/business-continuity/high-availability" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vmware.com/business-continuity/high-availability']);">Business Continuity</a>".
 From one of the articles:

 > VMware vSphere makes it possible to reduce both planned and unplanned downtime without the cost and complexity of alternative solutions.
 Organizations using VMware can slash planned downtime by eliminating most scheduled downtime for hardware maintenance.
 VMware VMotion™ technology, VMware Distributed Resource Scheduler (DRS) maintenance mode, and VMware Storage VMotion™ make it possible to move running workloads from one physical server to another without downtime or service interruption, enabling zero-downtime hardware maintenance.

 Depending on what type of failure you are defining a plan for, do it properly.
 For SRM create an appropriate Run book.
 This will be used during a site failure.
 For host upgrades, make a plan to vMotion all the VMs and ensure there are available resources for all the VMs with one host down, then update the host.
-For VM maintenance take a snapshot and then revert back if the VM upgrade didn&#8217;t go well.
+For VM maintenance take a snapshot and then revert back if the VM upgrade didn't go well.

 ### Prioritize each service in the Service Catalog according to availability requirements

 Using VMware HA set the reboot priority depending on the availability requirements.
 Most important Services/VMs can have the highest priority during an HA failover.
-From the &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf']);">vSphere Availability</a>&#8221; PDF, liked in the blue print:
+From the "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-availability-guide.pdf']);">vSphere Availability</a>" PDF, liked in the blue print:

 > **VM Restart Priority Setting**
 > VM restart priority determines the relative order in which virtual machines are restarted after a host failure.Such virtual machines are restarted sequentially on new hosts, with the highest priority virtual machines first and continuing to those with lower priority until all virtual machines are restarted or no more cluster resources are available.